Who Got You Sick?

 - Even if you don’t take vitamins, you might want to take a few extra supplements for a few days just to give your body an extra gift as it start taking the trek to repair.

 - Eat three healthy meals, don’t cheat one this one.
 Eat breakfast, lunch and dinner and appropriate times, don’t make your body wait to get fuel, it just slows it down and takes its attention away from getting your back to tip top shape.
-Do healthy portions of vegetables, some protein and a little bit of carbohydrates.
+Do healthy portions of vegetables and stay away from heavy fats, packaged foods, and eating large meals.